solidi/learning-notes/interviews/contribution-list.md

 - Worked to transition mentor app to another team by building a partnership.
 - Worked to forumlate a plan and execute reduction of security vulnerabilities with npm.
 - Leading through difficult world and social environments.
+- Lead transition of two teams to one team with optimization of software delivery.

 ## Transitions and Eras
 Transitions: 2005, 2009, 2010, 2011, 2013, 2014, 2015, 2018, 2019, 2020